infinitefield/yawc/README.md

 ## Feature Flags

 - `reqwest`: Use reqwest as the HTTP client
-- `zlib`: Enable advanced compression options with zlib
+- `axum`: Enable integration with the Axum web framework
 - `logging`: Enable debug logging for connection events
-- `axum`: Enable integration with the Axum web framework
+- `zlib`: Enable advanced compression options with zlib (not recommended unless you know what you are doing)

 ### Axum Server Example